CanUmurAkman/MyPortfolio/README.md

-# MyPortfolio
+# My Student Portfolio
-Some of the projects I have completed.
+Some of the projects I have completed when I was an undergraduate.